marcverhagen/pages-test/docs/0.2.0/index.md

 subtitle: Version 0.2.0
 ---

-1. font size of p
-1. font size of p
-1. font size of p, html back to 100%
-1. restore font size of p
-1. 90% font size of html
-1. 90% font size of pre
-1. removed font-size on p, restoring the original style

-Version: {{ site.data.versions['current'] }}

 MMIF is an annotation format for audiovisual media and associated text like transcripts and closed captions.
 It is a JSON-LD format used to transport data between CLAMS services and is inspired by and partially based on LIF, the [LAPPS Interchange Format](https://wiki.lappsgrid.org/interchange/).
 MMIF is pronounced *mif* or *em-mif*, or, if you like to hum, *mmmmmif*.

 MMIF consist of two formal components in addition to this more informal specification: